thhuang/thhuang/README.md

 ## Hello!
 I'm TH ✨

 - 🎓 MSCS at Northwestern University
+- ⚙️ Focusing on optimizing and parallelizing compiler development and research
 - 💻 Previously worked at [Cooby][cooby] and [17LIVE][17web] as a [Go][go]/[Python][python] backend engineer
 - 🤓 Enthusiastic about developing all kinds of fun software applications
 - 🎶 Listening to the best classical music with [NurMusik][nurmusik]